SAP/openui5-docs/docs/Step_1_Ready..._851bde4.md

 </html>*HIGHLIGHT END*
 ```

-In your development environment \(SAP Web IDE is recommended\), create the folder `webapp`.
+In your development environment, create the folder `webapp`.
 In this folder, create an `index.html` file, and paste the above code to this file.

 With the `script` tag, we load and initialize OpenUI5 with typical bootstrap parameters.
 We define, for example, a theme, control libraries, as well as performance and compatibility flags.